Vintage magnifying glass resting on the page of an opened book

 The firms and practitioners who use these terms are, in most cases, doing similar work.
 The terminological variation reflects differences in emphasis, professional background, and the specific commercial problems each practice has built its methodology around, not fundamental differences in scope or outcome.

 The question is not which term is correct.
-The question is which framing best describes the commercial constraint your business actually faces, and whether the advisory you are evaluating has the diagnostic depth to find it.
+The question is which framing best describes the commercial issue your business actually faces, and whether the advisory you are evaluating has the diagnostic depth to find it.

 Revenue growth advisory